Skip to main content

 Contribution to green budgeting priorities (million EUR):

-• Remote sensing and the services offered by the Copernicus program, in particular the land monitoring service, the climate change service and the marine environment monitoring service, have come to play an increasingly important role in supporting biodiversity conservation and restoration.
-Today, products and tools offered by these services contribute to monitoring changes in ecosystems and biodiversity loss and are used in the context of the EU biodiversity strategy, the Convention on Biological Diversity and reporting on sustainable development goals.
+• Remote sensing and the services offered by the Copernicus programme, in particular the land monitoring service, the climate change service and the marine environment monitoring service, have come to play an increasingly important role in supporting biodiversity conservation and restoration.
+Today, products and tools offered by these services contribute to monitoring changes in ecosystems and biodiversity loss, and are used in the context of the EU biodiversity strategy, the Convention on Biological Diversity and reporting on sustainable development goals.

-• The ambient air directive encourages Member States to exploit for monitoring purposes information products and supplementary tools (e.g. regular evaluation and quality assessment reports, policy online applications), provided by the Earth observation component of the EU space programme, in particular the Copernicus atmosphere monitoring service.
+• The ambient air directive encourages Member States to exploit, for monitoring purposes, information products and supplementary tools (e.g. regular evaluation and quality assessment reports, policy online applications) provided by the Earth observation component of the EU space programme, in particular the Copernicus atmosphere monitoring service.

 Gender